Looking for answers to your imaging equipment and service questions? Try the custom search tool below.

 Slice: How many anatomical cross-sections are captured in 1 rotation

-Syngo: Siemens software platform
+Syngo: Syngo is a Siemens software platform

 VCT: Volume Computed Tomography, high-speed scanning